spetrosi/release_automation_devconf2023/README.md

 *feat: Support custom data and logs storage paths*

-## Processing Conventional PR Titles
+## GitHub Action that Processes Conventional PR Titles

 <!-- We have a GitHub action that we run when we want to create a new release.
 This action does the following: -->
 1. Figure out the semantic version to use for the new tag